matluca/chitisplit/README.md

 ```
 flutter build apk --split-per-abi
 ```
-This procuced three APK files and stores them in `./build/app/outputs/apk/release`.
+This produces three APK files and stores them in `./build/app/outputs/apk/release`.
 In order to create a fat APK, remove the `--split-per-abi` flag.
 The right APK for a 64bit device is `app-arm64-v8a-release.apk`.